tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 {{site.data.alerts.note}} If migrating to same version of Oracle RDBMS please ensure that the binaries are on the same patch level. {{site.data.alerts.end}}

+## Requirements
+This tool is support on Linux only currently.

 ## Installation

 1. Fill in application form and send to tonycusano@virginmedia.com